mendix/docs/content/howto/mobile/native-build-locally-manually.md

 ## 7 Removing Dependencies{#removing-dependencies}

-As the requirements of a app might change, so do the required native modules and libraries.
+As the requirements of an app might change, so do the required native modules and libraries.
 To avoid bloating your app with unnecessary libraries, consider removing unused libraries.
 This process is not currently automated and requires a bit of consideration when identifying any unused libraries.

 ### 7.1 Removing Dependencies Which Support Auto-Linking